yinxiangshi/SMAPI/docs/technical/web.md

 ## For SMAPI developers
 ### Local development
-`StardewModdingAPI.Web` is a regular ASP.NET MVC Core app, so you can just launch it from within Visual Studio to run a local version.
+`SMAPI.Web` is a regular ASP.NET MVC Core app, so you can just launch it from within Visual Studio to run a local version.

 There are two differences when it's run locally: all endpoints use HTTP instead of HTTPS, and the